webpack/changelog-v5/README.md

 Webpack 5 enables the `sideEffects` optimization by default in both modes.
 In webpack 4 this optimization lead to some production-only errors because of an incorrect `"sideEffects"` flag in package.json.
 Enabling this optimization in development allows to find these problems faster and easier.

 (since beta.14)

+In many cases development and production happen on different OS with different case-sensitivity of filesystem, so webpack 5 adds a few more warnings/errors when there is something weird casing-wise.

 ## Module Federation